What does a Guest Services do?

 Responsibilities:

-- Answer guest inquiries and provide information about the property, local attractions, and services.
+- Provide information about local attractions, dining options, and transportation.

 Qualifications

-- Previous experience in guest services, hospitality, or customer service is highly desirable.
+- Previous experience in guest services, hospitality, or customer service roles.

 - Excellent communication and interpersonal skills.